-- Step 1: Review of Minimum Qualifications (Pass/Fail)
+Step 1: Evaluation of Minimum Qualifications (Pass/Fail)

-- Step 2: Evaluation of Application (scored)
+Step 2: Evaluation of Application by Review Teams (scored)

-- Step 3: Ranking of Applications
+Step 3: Ranking of Applications

-- Step 4: Recommendations
+Step 4: Recommendations

-- Step 5: Selection
+Step 5: Selection

-1. Evaluation of Minimum Qualifications.
+Step 1.
+Evaluation of Minimum Qualifications.

-a.
-The CVSSD Fund Coordinators will review all applications on a pass/fail basis and determine if each application meets the Minimum Application Qualifications.
-All forms (Forms A - O) and attachments are required to be completed in full.
+CVSSD Fund Coordinators will review all applications for Minimum Qualifications (MQ) on a pass/fail basis, to determine if each Application meets the Minimum Application Qualifications.
+All forms (Forms A - R) and attachments are required to be completed in full.

 Applicant's failure to comply with the instructions or to submit a complete application may result in the application being deemed non-responsive.
-Only those applications determined to be responsive to the Minimum Qualifications shall be considered for further review and scored by the Review Team as detailed in step two.
+Only those applications determined to be responsive to the Minimum Qualifications shall be considered for further review and scored by the Review Teams as detailed in Step 2.